onefact/handbook.payless.health/pages/american-hospitals.md

 {% maps
    src="cms_hospital_info.html" /%}

-This map shows every hospital in each in California and the rest of the country as defined by the federal government using this data: https://data.cms.gov/provider-data/dataset/xubh-q36u.
+This map shows every hospital in each in California and the rest of the country as defined by the federal government using [this data](https://data.cms.gov/provider-data/dataset/xubh-q36u).

 The map includes metrics of hospital quality released by the federal government, so you can see the quality of care in your community and use these metrics to inform decision-making.

 The map is interactive.
 You can click on a hospital to see more information about it, such as these quality metrics.

 We are working on adding pricing information from hospitals to better help you make decisions that affect your health or the health of those around you.
-For now, we have 4000+ hospitals` price sheets collected at https://data.payless.health/ which you can search by hospital CMS Certification Number (CCN, which you can look up here - https://data.cms.gov/tools/medicare-inpatient-hospital-look-up-tool).
+For now, we have 4000+ hospitals` price sheets collected at [https://data.payless.health/](https://data.payless.health/) which you can search by hospital CMS Certification Number (CCN, which you can look up here - [https://data.cms.gov/tools/medicare-inpatient-hospital-look-up-tool](https://data.cms.gov/tools/medicare-inpatient-hospital-look-up-tool)).

 ## Share these resources